 - Restricted budget insights and efficiency—Because business owners managed budgets with spreadsheets, they spent valuable time entering data, checking facts, managing their master chart of accounts, consolidating financial statements for audits, and developing collaborative financial models.
-They also had to frequently ask IT teams for help creating reports and changing how systems categorized details such as industries, department hierarchies, and partner rollups.
+They also had to frequently ask IT teams for help creating reports and changing how systems categorised details such as industries, department hierarchies, and partner roll-ups.

 - Streamlined mergers and acquisitions—The enterprise now has a single source of live, consolidated data in Workday Adaptive Planning.
 Staff use it to create and manage multistate budgets, measure ROI by comparing price to earnings, pull together shared financial statements for audits, see pre- and post-acquisition financials, and use pro forma views to explore hypothetical scenarios.

 - Greater efficiency and budget reports in half the time—Business owners create their monthly reporting packages 50 percent faster than they could before they used Workday Adaptive Planning.
-And having the ability to create their own reports and define their own hierarchies, industries, and partner rollups means that they have instant access to the data they require to provide strategic insights and improve collaboration.
+And having the ability to create their own reports and define their own hierarchies, industries, and partner roll-ups means that they have instant access to